 5. British Shorthair

-The British Shorthair is a robust and sturdy breed with a plush coat and round face.
-This breed has a long history in the United Kingdom, where it was developed as a working cat for farms and households.
-British Shorthairs are calm, independent, and affectionate, making them perfect for busy families or individuals.
-Their dense coat comes in a variety of colors, with the blue-gray variation being the most iconic.
+The British Shorthair is a strong and sturdy breed with a round face and a soft coat.
+This breed has been in the UK for a long time.
+People first bred it to be a working cat on farms and in homes.
+British Shorthairs are calm, independent, and loving, which makes them great pets for busy people or families.
+There are many colours of their thick fur, but the blue-gray one is the most famous.

 6. Chartreux